Postgraduate Degree in Motion Design

 - What sound is and how it is expressed in space-time.

-- Sound in narrative: relationship between signifier and signified.
+- Sound in narrative: the relationship between signifier and meaning.

 - Technical resources: microphones, mixing desk and effects room.

-- Creation and development of an animated graphic proposal with emphasis on the use and mastery of sound.
+This workshop includes the creation and development of an animated graphics proposal with an emphasis on the use and mastery of sound in a motion graphics piece, applying project methodology and professional production processes.

 Teachers